Kossuth Rádió

 Kossuth Rádió (/hu/, formerly known as MR1-Kossuth Rádió, Rádió Budapest and Budapest I.) is a public-broadcasting radio station in Hungary, concentrating on news and current affairs.
-It is one of the seven national radio channels produced by MTVA.
+It is one of the seven national radio channels owned and operated by Hungarian Radio and Television.
 It was established in 1925 as Rádió Budapest and named after Lajos Kossuth, a Hungarian national hero, in 1949.

 The main Hungarian-language radio station can be heard all over Europe and the Middle East, as it broadcasts with 2 MW of transmission power on 540 kHz AM from transmitter Solt (the most powerful medium wave transmitter in the world) and several FM stations, covering Hungary and the neighbouring countries.

-It is the second most popular radio station in Hungary (as 2013) with 1.38 million listeners (14% of the total population) daily.
+It is the second most popular radio station in Hungary (as of 2013) with 1.38 million listeners (14% of the total population) daily.